-PRO: Lots of choice
++ PRO: Lots of choices

-CON: Property is expensive
+- CON: Property is expensive

 Cost of living in Australia

-CON: Groceries and utilities are expensive
+- CON: Groceries and utilities are expensive

-The price of food and utilities has risen dramatically over recent years and shows little sign of slowing.
-The price of everyday goods can certainly be a shock to those fresh off the plane.
+The price of food and utilities has risen dramatically over recent years and show little sign of slowing.

 Lifestyle and culture in Australia

-CON: Lack of activity in small towns
+- CON: Lack of activity in small towns

 Healthcare in Australia

-PRO: Good quality public and private healthcare
++ PRO: Good-quality public and private healthcare

-CON: Private health insurance is expensive
+- CON: Private health insurance is expensive

 Education and schools in Australia

-PRO: Some reasonably priced schools and reputable universities
++ PRO: Some reasonably priced private schools

 Driving and transport in Australia

-PRO: Great travel opportunities within Australia and good city transportation
++ PRO: Great travel opportunities within Australia and good city transportation

 - CON: Travelling to isolated places is difficult and journeys between cities can be long